AT-Publishing/website/_posts/2017-05-11-peerplay-crowdfund-ends-in-3-days.md

 ---

-At the current stage the PPY tokens cost $5.20 each, the [ICO - sorry, the crowdfund](https://www.altcointrading.net/ico-regulations) - ends in three days at 15:00 UTC on 14 May 2017, the PPY tokens will be distributed to participants on 30 May 2017.
+{{ site.mailchimp }} At the current stage the PPY tokens cost $5.20 each, the [ICO - sorry, the crowdfund](https://www.altcointrading.net/ico-regulations) - ends in three days at 15:00 UTC on 14 May 2017, the PPY tokens will be distributed to participants on 30 May 2017.
 You can invest BTC, ETH, LTC, DOGE, BitShares and [couple other coins to participate](http://prntscr.com/f6pdj3).

 [https://www.peerplays.com/crowdfund/](https://www.peerplays.com/crowdfund/)